ExabeamLabs/new-scale-content-hub/Automation/Microsoft Defender/readme.md

 What Is Possible With Defender ?

+You can review the following link for official documentaiton on the individual actions possible via the API, this link takes you to a specific one but just click through the tree on the left - https://learn.microsoft.com/en-us/defender-endpoint/api/isolate-machine

 Isolate Machine: Disconnects a device from the network while maintaining communication with the Defender for Endpoint     service.​ - Complete written by Charlie MacArthur

-Release from Isolation: Reverses the isolation, restoring the device's network connectivity.​
+Release from Isolation / Unisolate a device: Reverses the isolation, restoring the device's network connectivity.​ - Complete written by Charlie MacArthur

 Run Antivirus Scan: Initiates a quick or full antivirus scan on the device.​ - Complete written by Charlie MacArthur

 Collect Investigation Package: Gathers diagnostic information from the device for further analysis.​